michael-lutz/stompy-sandbox/README.md

 # Stompy's Sandbox

-This repository provides a simple way to train and test RL policies on Stompy, a bipedal robot created by K-Scale Labs.
+This repository provides a simple way to train and test RL policies on Stompy, a humanoid robot created by K-Scale Labs.
 The simulation runs on Mujoco and implements the Gym interface.

 ## Installation
 Clone the repository: